 - Represented a private landowner in a bargain sale of a conservation easement to a private national land trust and local governmental agency working together to protect over 1,500 acres of open space and significant water recharge features, and the sale of an additional 1,500 acres in fee to the local governmental entity for $30 million.

 - Represented two local government agencies and working with private stakeholders and the USFWS in the development of a regional habitat conservation plan designed to protect multiple endangered species across a seven-county area.

 Texas Tax Incentives

 - Jackson Walker has successfully negotiated local property tax abatement agreements on behalf of wind energy generation facilities in West Texas and petrochemical facilities in East Texas.
-Chapter 313 valuation limitation applications generally involve a school district’s agreement to limit the value of improvements placed in service during a two-year window, and the value limitation applies over the following eight-year period.
+Chapter 313 (now sunset) valuation limitation applications generally involve a school district’s agreement to limit the value of improvements placed in service during a two-year window, and the value limitation applies over the following eight-year period.
 Value caps vary from $10 million in the most rural or economically-challenged areas up to $100 million in developed areas.
 In very general terms, the property tax savings is potentially the value of qualifying investments made during a qualifying period, less the statutory valuation cap multiplied by an annual school tax rate of approximately 1.04 percent.
 In return for the valuation limitation, local school districts negotiate a “reimbursement agreement” under which the property taxpayer makes a payment in lieu of taxes to the school district, which can be up to the greater of $100 per student per year in the school district or $50,000 per year.